 Woodson announces candidacy

-Much of my professional career was spent developing public lands for use, maintaining wildlife populations and habitat, surveying tracts of land, protecting endangered species and serving as federal aid coordinator on numerous land use projects in Mississippi, Alabama, Louisiana, Florida and Arkansas.
+Most of my professional career was spent developing public lands for use, maintaining wildlife populations and habitat, surveying tracts of land, protecting endangered species and serving as federal aid coordinator on numerous land use projects in Mississippi, Alabama, Louisiana, Florida and Arkansas.

-I began my career in 1959 when I joined the Arkansas Game and Fish Commission as a forester specializing in land and game management.
+In 1959 when I joined the Arkansas Game and Fish Commission as a forester specializing in land and game management.
 In 1963, I became the assistant chief in the state agency’s Game Division.

 In 1968, I was promoted by the agency to federal aid coordinator and chief of the Land Division.
-There, I specialized in land and title research, disbursement of apportionment moneys and the enforcement of state and federal game laws. .

-I feel I’m old enough to know what needs to be done, and young enough to get it done the right way.
+At 69 years of age, I feel I’m old enough to know what needs to be done, and young enough to get it done the right way.

 I feel the job of serving as your supervisor in today’s Pearl River County demands a commitment to purpose and a working knowledge of the issues.
 Expanding utility services, improving our emergency management capabilities, protecting our property rights, funding law enforcement and combating crime and drug abuse top a list of priorities we now face in the post-Katrina era.

-We have waste management issues potentially affecting the health and welfare of every man, woman and child in this country for generations to come.
+We have waste management issues potentially affecting the health and welfare of every man, woman and child in this county for generations to come.
 We have issues of fiscal responsibility, equal treatment of our citizens, public access of lands and regulating building codes.
 The list goes on.